mehdieatedali/gurukulatest/README.md

 - Open project in pycharm
 - right click on branchtests.py or stafftests.py file on the left projectpanel
 - Run 'Unittests in branchtests' or Run 'Unittests in stafftests'
+- To execute all tests, you can choose testsuite.py (run testsuite)
-- For all tests you can choose testsuite.py (run testsuite)
+- To execute all tests with HTML report, you can choose testsuite_report.py (run testsuite)

 From command line:
 python testsuite.py